Pure Smokey

-Pure Smokey is Smokey Robinson's second post-Miracles album, released in 1974.
+Pure Smokey is the second studio album by American singer-songwriter Smokey Robinson.
+It was released on March 15, 1974, by Tamla Records.
 It features the single "Virgin Man."
 Several songs were written by Robinson with fellow Miracle Marv Tarplin, who left the group a year after Robinson's departure to join him in California and assist him in his solo projects.